-UAW president announces three strike targets if deal is not reached by midnight - Autoblog
+UAW president names 3 assembly plants as strike targets if deal is not reached by midnight - Autoblog

 “Tonight, for the first time in our history," he said, "we will strike all three of the Big Three at once.”

 If deals with the Detroit Three are not reached, the union will employ what Fain called a "stand-up strike."
-He called on locals to stand up and strike at one location per automaker:
+He called on locals at three facilities to stand up and strike, one location per automaker:

 - GM Wentzville Assembly.
-It builds the Chevy Colorado/GMC Canyon picksups and Express/Savana vans.
+It builds the Chevy Colorado/GMC Canyon pickups and Express/Savana vans.

 - Stellantis Toledo Assembly Complex builds Jeep Gladiator, Wrangler and Wrangler 4xe.